The less you respond to rude, critical, and argumentative people, the more peaceful your life will become.

 How many months do we have to save for it?

 Teach your kids how setting financial goals is a skill they will be using throughout their lives.
-They will most likely be doing this for purchase of a car, vacation, holiday presents, home purchase and retirement.
+They will most likely be doing this for the purchase of a car, vacation, holiday presents, home purchase, and retirement.
+So teaching them about the different types of finances as soon as they are old enough to understand will be in your best interest.

 It is important to teach children about how to maintain good credit.
 Teach them how the best loan interest rates only go to those with the best credit.
 Also future landlords and employers may check their credit when making a decision about them.
 The concept is a simple one.
 Keep a low balance on credit cards and pay your bills on time.
 You may want to talk to them about the pink slip loans you or someone you know has as a means of a short-term finance option, as well as all the repercussions from such loans.